GOVINDSANKAR38/SAP-ABAP-Development-Projects/01-ABAP-Basics/README.md

 Every ABAP program (report, class pool, or function pool) is built from a set of well-known **building blocks**: declarations, processing blocks (events), and statements.
 This chapter covers the skeleton of a classic ABAP report and the fundamental syntax you will see everywhere else in this guide.

-> This chapter intentionally keeps a **global class + event blocks** structure, since that is the most common real-world pattern for OOP-based reports (see [13-ALV](../13-ALV/README.md) for the full example this snippet is taken from).

 ## 🧱 Anatomy of an ABAP Program